-There are two ways you can apply for a mortgage when you have your first year of trading under your belt.
-A fast, savvy way or the slow and painful approach.
+There are two ways you can apply for a mortgage after your first year of trading.
+The fast, savvy way or the slow, painful approach.

 The fastest way for self-employed people is to speak to a specialist mortgage broker.
-Not just any broker, but one who knows what they’re doing.
-And that’s key, here.
+Not just any broker, but one who specialises in self-employed applicants.
+And that’s the key point, today.

 If this route to success is the one you favour, great.
 Grab a notepad and pen; this article’s for you!